pmean/build-website/text/05/GrowthCurves.md

 Prevention](http://www.cdc.gov/growthcharts/).

 > *Dr. Tanner and his colleagues at the Institute for Child Health in
-> London revolutionized growth charts in the 1960\'s by taking into
+> London revolutionized growth charts in the 1960's by taking into
-> account variations in a child\'s tempo of growth.
+> account variations in a child's tempo of growth.
 Rather than
 > one-size-fits-all curves, the Tanner-derived charts have separate
 > curves, with a separate set of percentiles, for early-, average- and
 > late-maturing boys and girls.
 Thus they expand the range of normal